Interruption-Aware Cooperative Perception for V2X Communication-Aided Autonomous Driving: Evaluation

 \textbf{Baselines and existing methods.} We consider individual perception without cooperation as a baseline and compare our proposed method with existing state-of-the-art cooperative perception methods, including \textit{V2VNet}~\cite{wang2020v2vnet}, \textit{DiscoNet}~\cite{li2021learning}, \textit{F-Cooper}~\cite{chen2019f}, \textit{V2X-Vit}~\cite{xu2022v2xvit}, \textit{Where2comm}~\cite{Where2comm22}.

 In addition, we leverage Kalman filter to conduct missing information recovery in the detection output domain, referred to as \textit{Kalman filter}.
-Given the bounding boxes detected from the features fused with interruption in the past $k$ timesteps, we implemented a naive Kalman Filter to track each object and estimate its future state.
-We used the Hungarian algorithm to match prediction and measurement in the tracking process.
-Finally, we combined the predicted boxes with the detection results based on currently received features with a simple selection.
+Given the bounding boxes detected from the features fused with interruptions in the past $k$ timesteps, we employed a basic Kalman Filter for object tracking and the estimation of future states for each object.
+To facilitate object tracking, we applied the Hungarian algorithm to establish associations between predictions and measurements during the tracking process.
+Ultimately, we combined the predicted bounding boxes with the detection results based on the presently received features utilizing a straightforward selection approach.